paigemoody/urban-dictionary-lookup/README.md

 # urban-dictionary-lookup cli

-This cli takes a user-input word and returns the word's top definition from [Urban Dictionary](https://www.urbandictionary.com/), as well as aword prominence score.
+This cli takes a user-input word and returns the word's top definition from [Urban Dictionary](https://www.urbandictionary.com/), as well as a word prominence score.
 Data gathering happens through scraping the crowd-sourced Urban Dictionary website.

 *Note: look up words at your own risk.
 This tool was developed for friends for whom English is their second language in order to provide a quick way to look up new slag :)*